-BACKGROUND: The City Council last considered this case on November 15, 2008, and found that "the unlawful painting of this building has resulted in the loss or diminution of historic fabric, and is incompatible with the historic district."
+BACKGROUND: This item was originally docketed for Council's May 26 meeting, but was deferred at the request of the property owner's attorney.
+The City Council last considered this case on November 15, 2008, and found that "the unlawful painting of this building has resulted in the loss or diminution of historic fabric, and is incompatible with the historic district."
 Council further acted to: